Osteopathic Medical Sciences I

 PT, AT, DC, MT, RN, OT, LMT, and ND.

-Instructors: Neal O'Neal, PT
+Instructor: Neal O'Neal, PT

-Class is held 9-6 Saturday.
+Class is held 9-6 Friday and Saturday.

 Materials Provided: A binder of the course materials will be provided to each student to follow along and take notes during the lecture and lab portions of the class.